pdjr-build/firmware-factory/modules/tsense/README.md

 describes the type of data source associated with the temperature reading and an alarm temperature or set point.

-Refer to the installation table on page N and for each installed sensor insert a value into the "Instance", "Source" and "Set-point" columns that reflects your installation requirements and satisfies the following constraints.
+For each sensor recorded in the installation table you prepared earlier insert a value into the "Instance", "Source" and "Set-point" columns that reflects your installation requirements and satisfies the following constraints.

-The value you choose for "Instance" must be in the range 0 through 255 and must be a unique identifier for a temperature sensor across the vessel's entire NMEA installation.
+The value you choose for "Instance" must be in the range 0 through 255 and must be a unique identifier for each temperature sensor across the vessel's entire NMEA installation.
-The values 255 can be used to indicate that a temperature sensor is disabled.
+The value 255 can be used to indicate that a temperature sensor is disabled.

 The value you choose for "Source" must be in the range 0 through 255